Ayushpal11/Ayushpal11/README.md

 # 💫 About Me

 Hi there!
-I’m **Ayush Pal**, a final-year Computer Science & Engineering student at **VIT Vellore** (graduating May 2025).
+I’m **Ayush Pal**, a rececnt CSE grad from **VIT Vellore** currently working at Payoneer.
 I thrive on crafting innovative tech solutions, from scalable web apps to AI-powered systems.

 ### 🌟 What I’m Up To:
 - 🚀 **Projects**: Building tools like **Ask PDF**, an AI-driven document assistant, and **TaskFlow Manager**, a workflow optimization app.